nsuthar0914/graphql-redux-sqlite/README.md

-## A GraphQL Server using MongoDB with a React+Redux Client
+## A GraphQL Server using MongoDB and JWT authentication with a React+Redux Client

 Install mongodb --- https://www.howtoforge.com/tutorial/install-mongodb-on-ubuntu-16.04/
 then --